microsoft/mwt-ds/README.md

   }
 ```

 See the [sample code repository](https://github.com/Microsoft/mwt-ds-decision/tree/master/ClientDecisionServiceSample) for more details.

+Build Prerequisites: Visual Studio 2013 or Visual Studio 2015.